About us

 The aim of short-term incentive plans is to encourage implementation of the short-term business plan and to reward accordingly.

-The purpose of the share-based long-term incentive plans is to align the objectives of the owners and management in order to develop the company’s value for the long term, as well as to commit the company’s management and key persons to the company and to achieving the company’s strategic goals.
+The purpose of the share-based long-term incentive plans is to align the objectives of the owners and management to develop the company’s value for the long term, as well as to commit the company’s management and key persons to the company and to achieving the company’sstrategic goals.

 Amounts represent the payments made during the financial period.
 For short-term incentives, the payments are made in the following year.
 The long-term incentives are described below.

-In the financial year 2023, the on-going Raute’s Performance Share Plans (PSP) included three 3-year performance periods, calendar years 2021-2023, 2022-2024 and 2023-2025.
+In the financial year 2024, the on-going Raute’s Performance Share Plans (PSP) included three 3-year performance periods, calendar years 2022-2024, 2023-2025 and 2024-2026.
+PSP 2021-2023 performance period ended by the end of 2023, and payouts for it took place in 2024.
 The performance targets of the plans 2021-2023 and 2022-2024 are Absolute Total Shareholder Return with a weight of 70 percent and net sales with a weight of 30 percent.
-The performance targets of the plan 2023-2025 is EBITDA with the weight of 60 percent and net sales, with the weight of 40 percent.
+The performance targets of the plan 2023-2025 and 2024-2026 are EBITDA with the weight of 60 percent and net sales, with the weight of 40 percent.
 The Board of Directors is entitled to limit the rewards paid under the long-term incentive plan PSP if the reward would exceed the threshold value related to the fixed annual gross salary of the President and CEO.

 In addition to the PSP, Board of Directors of the company established in 2022 a Restricted Share Program (RSP) as a complementary share-based long-term incentive scheme for the company.
 The program consists of annually commencing individual share plans and the on-going first individual plan covers the years 2022-2024.
 The second plan was established in the beginning of 2023 and covers the years 2023-2025.
+The third plan was established at the beginning of 2024 and it covers the years 2024-2026.
 The commencement of each individual plan is conditional on a separate decision of the Board of Directors.
 The maximum value of the reward payable based on RSP is limited by a cap which is linked to Raute’s share price development with a multiplier set by the company.

 The rewards payable based on the PSP and on the RSP will at the company’s choice either be paid in listed shares of Raute or in cash based on the value of the share reward at the time of payment.
 The payment of the reward is conditional on the individual’s continued employment or service relationship with Raute.

-In addition to this, CEO Mika Saariaho has a share allocation of 16,466 Raute’s shares in the ongoing Restricted Share Program RSP 2022-2024.
-The payment will take place in two parts, first part in 2024 and the second part in 2025.
+* As President and CEO has started in his position October 1, 2022, the maximum allocations at grant have been approved by the Board of Directors on pro rata -basis to the ongoing plans in 2021 and 2022.
+In addition to this, CEO Mika Saariaho has a share allocation of 5482 Raute’s shares in the ongoing Restricted Share Program RSP 2022-2024, payment taking place in 2025.
+First part of this plan, 10964 shares were paid in 2024 as per plan rules.
 CEO has a share allocation of 16,910 Raute’s shares in the Restricted Share Program RSP 2023-2025.
 The payment will be made in two parts, first part in 2025 and the second part in 2026.
+RSP 2024-2026 has not been activated by the Board of Directors in 2024.

 The company’s financial performance has varied over the past five years.
 The development of Net Sales and Operating Profit is presented in the following graphs: